nirmalsnair/nirmalsnair.github.io/index.md

 * * *

-### 3. Multi-View Stereo using Graph Cuts-based Depth Refinement
+### 3. Scalable multi-view stereo using CMA-ES and distance transform-based depth map refinement

 Nirmal S. Nair and Madhu S. Nair, "Scalable multi-view stereo using CMA-ES and distance transform-based depth map refinement," in Proceedings of the Thirteenth International Conference on Machine Vision (ICMV 2021), vol. 11605, pp. 116050Q, 2021.
 [Link to article.](https://doi.org/10.1117/12.2587241)